Structure by Architecture: Structured Representations without Regularization: Methods

 For generative modeling, it is necessary to sample novel latent vectors that are transformed into (synthetic) observations using the decoder.
 Usually, this is done by regularizing the training objective so the posterior matches some simple prior (e.g. the standard normal).
-However, in practice, regularization techniques can fail to match the prior perfectly and actually exacerbate the information bottleneck, leading to blurry samples from holes in the learned latent distribution and unused latent dimensions due to posterior collapse~\cite{dai2019diagnosing,stuhmer2020independent,lucas2019understanding,hoffman2016elbo}.
-Instead of trying to match some prior distribution in the latent space, we suggest an alternative sampling method that eliminates the need for any regularization of the loss.
-Inspired by~\cite{besserve2018counterfactuals}, we refer to it as {\em hybrid} sampling: the model stores a finite set of $N$ ($=128$) latent vectors, selected uniformly at random from the training set.
-To generate a new latent vector, a value for each of the $D$ ($=12$) dimensions is selected independently from the $N$ stored latent vectors uniformly at random (see figure~\ref{fig:hybrid}).
-This allows the model to generate $N^D$ latent vectors.
+However, in practice, regularization techniques can fail to adequately match the prior and actually exacerbate the information bottleneck, leading to blurry samples from holes in the learned latent distribution and unused latent dimensions due to posterior collapse~\citep{dai2019diagnosing,stuhmer2020independent,lucas2019understanding,hoffman2016elbo}.
+Instead of trying to match some prior distribution in the latent space, we suggest an alternative sampling method that eliminates the need for any regularization, which in turn also makes it easier to augment the objective with auxiliary loss terms in settings where additional supervision is available.
+Consequently, the training objective for our models here is only the reconstruction error (specifically, the cross entropy loss).

+Inspired by~\citet{besserve2018counterfactuals}, we refer to this sampling method as {\em hybrid sampling}.
+The goal is to draw new latent samples $\tilde{U}$ from a distribution having independent variables with marginals matching those observed in the training set, leading to $p(\tilde{U}) \approx \prod_i p(U_i)$.
+In practice, we first store a set of $N$ ($=128$ in our case) latent vectors $\{U^{(j)}\}^N_{j=1}$, selected uniformly at random from the training set.
+We then generate latent samples from $\tilde{U}$ by choosing independently the value for each variable $\tilde{U}_i$, which is sampled uniformly at random from the corresponding set of values of this variable in the stored vectors $\{U_i^{(j)}\}^N_{j=1}$.